-Have a backup plan just in case you lose power, or if your AC unit breaks down.
-You should have your air conditioner serviced at the beginning of the summer, so it's clean and working at full capacity.
-It wouldn't hurt to have to check again right before a heat wave hits.
+Staying safe this summer means planning ahead and having a backup plan.
+It’s always best to have a backup plan, especially in the case that you lose power or your AC unit breaks down.
+Having your air conditioner serviced at the beginning of the summer is a great idea, this way it’s clean and working at full capacity.

-You should also let your electric company know that you are a senior, so you will be one of the first people to get help during an outage.
-This is especially important if you use an oxygen machine.
-Your backup plan can be to call the fire department, or have a friend or family member come get you and take you to a place with electricity and air conditioning.
+Your backup plan could be to call the fire department, or have a friend or family member come retrieve you and take you to a place with electricity and air conditioning.

-Do not leave your medication or oxygen therapy equipment out in the sun or a hot car.
+Finally, do not leave your medication or oxygen therapy equipment out in the sun or in a hot car.
 If you are in a car, have the AC running and use a car window shade.

 3. Things to Do

-If you need to go outside to do things, wait until the evening or early morning.
-Between the hours of 6 and 10 in the morning, or 6 and 9 in the evening are the cooler times of the day for any outdoor activities.
+If it’s a particularly hot day outside and you have errands to run, family to visit, etc. it’s best to wait until the evening or early morning.
+Between the hours of 6 AM and 10 AM in the morning, and 6 PM and 9 PM in the evenings that is the coolest times of day for any outdoor activities.

-If you want to go swimming or take a dip in a pool or lake, do so for only 40 minutes, and then get out of the sun and heat.
-Use 30 SPF sunscreen, and don't stay in the sun longer than 1 hour when wearing sunscreen, or any longer than 15 minutes if you aren't wearing it.
+If you want to go swimming or take a dip in a pool or lake, do so for only 40 minutes, then you’ll want to get out of the sun and heat.
+Use 30 SPF sunscreen and don't stay in the sun longer than 1 hour while wearing sunscreen, or any longer than 15 minutes if you aren't wearing it.

 4. Foods to Eat

-Drinking water is most important, especially when it's hot.
-Be sure to drink at least 8 cups of water a day, or keep refilling a water bottle and keep it by you.
+Drinking water is the most important tip, especially when it's hot.
+Be sure to drink at least 8 cups of water a day, or keep refilling a water bottle and keep it by you at all times.
 Take small sips throughout the day.

 Eating cool and juicy foods without a lot of refined sugar is a great treat.
-Puree watermelon and other fruits and freeze them to make popsicles, or juice them and freeze as ice cubes to put in glasses of water to make cold, flavored water.
+Puree watermelon and other fruits and freeze them to make popsicles or juice them and freeze as ice cubes to put in glasses of water.